-Johan Ludvig Runeberg was a master in describing Finnish patriotism in his work, which include the Finnish national anthem among others.
+Johan Ludvig Runeberg (February 5, 1804–May 6, 1877) was a master at describing Finnish patriotism in his work; one of his poems later became Finland’s national anthem.

 Stirring the patriotic spirit

-All of Runeberg’s works express the patriotic spirit of his countrymen.
-The Finland-Swedish lived his early life in central Finland where he made acquaintances with the peasants and the ordinary Finnish-speaking people.
-But he also tried his hands as a playwright and won a lasting fame as a lyric poet.
-Runeberg’s poetry is compared to that of the great European romantics.
+Many of Runeberg’s works express the patriotic spirit of his fellow Finns.
+He was Finland-Swedish – the term used for Finns whose native language is Swedish, which is one of modern-day Finland’s official languages.
+He lived his early life in central Finland, a mainly Finnish-speaking area, so he was well acquainted with Finnish speakers, as well.
+Although he tried his hand as a playwright, he won lasting fame as a lyric poet whose work is often compared to that of the great European romantic poets.

 The great lady

-Behind, or at least beside, every great man there’s a great woman.
-So it was with Runeberg too.
-His great woman was his wife Fredrika Runeberg, a writer herself and a pioneer of Finnish historical novels.
-She managed the Runeberg household and their eight children in the city of Porvoo, a small pictoresque sea-side town 50 kilometres east of Helsinki.
+Behind every great man, or at least beside every great man, there’s a great woman.
+Runeberg’s wife Fredrika Runeberg was a writer herself, a pioneer of Finnish historical novels.
+She managed the Runeberg household and their eight children in Porvoo, a picturesque seaside town 50 kilometres east (30 miles) of Helsinki.

 The story goes that money was often tight in the Runeberg family, but Fredrika was a frugal manager and she knew how to deal with her husband’s sweet tooth and his grumpy moods.
-She incorporated bread crumbs from the night before, added punch and topped them with fruit from their garden.
-The Runeberg torte became part of the poet’s daily breakfast.
-And on 5 February the whole country celebrates Runeberg Day.
+To make what became the Runeberg cake, she took leftover bread crumbs, added punch and topped them with fruit from the garden.
+The muffin-like pastry became part of the poet’s daily breakfast.
+And on February 5, the whole country celebrates Runeberg Day.